iamrequest/solar-automaton/postmortem.md

 2. Info-dumping about notable things that I wanted to add, but didn’t have time (cut content and next steps)
 3. A postmortem analysis of the game and its implementation

 Feel free to only read the parts that interest you - this document was made as means to reflect on my work post-jam, so some sections may not be interesting or relevant!

+> [!Tip]
+> Github offers a table of contents in the top right of the page

 ## About the Game